Demand for denial of permission to non-Hindu traders for biz on temple premises spreads in K'taka | Law-Order

 - India

-The issue regarding denial of permission for non-Hindu traders and vendors to carry out business during annual temple fairs and religious events Karnataka has now spread to different parts of the state, after it originated from Udupi.
+The demand for denial of permission for non-Hindu traders and vendors to carry out business during annual temple fairs and religious events in Karnataka has now spread to different parts of the state, days after it originated from Udupi.

 Initially, banners were placed during the annual Kaup Marigudi festival in Udupi district, stating that non-Hindu vendors and traders should not be allowed entry.